thegamingden/after-sundown/src/magic/orphic_disciplines.md

 **Nightcry** The character screams a wail of pain and despair into the deepest portions of Mictlan, and draws a Poltergeist to their position.
-This requires four power points and a Complex Action.
-By making a Willpower + Empathy or Logic
-+ Bureaucracy test against the Poltergeist's Willpower, the character can compel it to begin its rain of destruction upon a target of their choice.
+This requires 4pp and a Complex Action.
+By making a Willpower + Empathy or Logic + Bureaucracy test against the Poltergeist's Willpower, the character can compel it to begin its rain of destruction upon a target of their choice.
 What else the Poltergeist does from being in the material world is totally up to it.

 **Reanimate** The character makes a body into a Shambler or Soulless.
 A Shambler comes into existence under the control of the necromancer, and a Soulless does